Electrical, clinical and hazardous waste

 Hazardous waste is anything that is harmful to health or the environment; this could include pesticides, animal poison, paint or asbestos.
 Household recycling centres will accept some types of hazardous waste, for details see: Suffolk – Hazardous waste

 We can collect and dispose of some hazardous waste for a fee.
 If we cannot collect it, we will be able to offer advice about the best way to dispose of it.
-Call us to discuss your needs.

 Asbestos should only be removed by a professional.
 Small amounts of lower risk asbestos which is found in sheeting, down pipes, ironing boards and water tanks can be collected.
-Contact us to organise this.

 To dispose of bigger amounts you will need to use a contractor.
 You can check them against the Health and Safety Executive (HSE) register to ensure that they are registered: Health and Safety Executive - asbestos licence holders